 Sumner expects the study will begin sometime in the next month.
 No timeline was established for the project yet.

 Windham Regional Commission Senior Planner John Bennett previously told the Reformer that a standard traffic study would not be geared towards the town's concerns.
-As a result, he was going to see if any consultants could address potential impacts related to road conditions.
-A map will also likely be given to the town that shows what roads will be primarily used for transporting materials to and from the site.

 "Their concerns included dust, noise and the conditions of the roads," he said.
 "The Selectboard was interested in the possibility of having some sort of traffic study done but usually what traffic studies involve is the volume of traffic and the speed of traffic and to a certain extent, the breakdown of what type of traffic."